 Georgie is inspired by variety, finding her best ideas come up whilst engaged in activities unrelated to art.
 ‘Hobbies or projects such as dance, singing/songwriting, meditation, yoga and teaching give me fresh contexts that allow me to see things from new perspectives and freely come up with creative ideas.’

-Since graduating from a degree in English Literature and History of Art at Nottingham University, she has exhibited internationally including at the Royal Academy Summer Exhibition, the Affordable Art Fairs and the Museum of Goa in India.
-Her work is held in public and private collections across the UK.
-Georgie has been a guest lecturer at Queen Mary University and teaches art classes both from her studio and from MasterPeace Creative Studios in Victoria.
+Since graduating from a degree in English Literature and History of Art at Nottingham University, she has exhibited internationally including at the Royal Academy Summer Exhibition, the Affordable Art Fairs, and the Museum of Goa in India.
+Her work is held in public and private collections across the UK and she has been a guest lecturer at Queen Mary University.
+In 2019 Georgie was co-founder and Creative Director at MasterPeace London, a mindful painting experience in Victoria.
+Now, Georgie teaches art classes both from her studio and at events and festivals across the UK, including Fearne Cotton's Happy Place Festival, and London Mindful Living Show.